C-Spine MRI Scan (July 2020)

 Following the MRI scans conducted in 2015, and the refusal by RLH Neurology Dept. to thoroughly examine the area between my thoracic spine and left scapula, I began to formulate more concrete suspicions about what might have caused the sudden emergence of the symptoms in June 2015.
 I had good reason to suspect that I may have received two bouts of damaging microwave radiation from a mobile device carried in my backpack on two occasions during June 2015 (and never used otherwise by myself), and that the device had been modified with the specific intention of causing me an internal injury (i.e., as part of the series of sophisticated attempts on my life that are discussed in more detail in the page: Attempts on My Life).
 These suspicions are quite difficult to substantiate or explain in this context, chiefly because I no longer possess the mobile device in question.
 However, if this should later transpire to be the probable cause of these symptoms, then it is likely that they are the effects of an area of internal, probably irreversible, tissue damage: i.e., necrosis.

 During 2016, as the symptoms were not subsiding and the problem itself was clearly resistant to healing, I made attempts to present my suspicions over the possible cause of the injury to my GP.
 I also gave her a comprehensive account of evidence pointing to the fact that clinicians at the Neurology Dept. of RLH had deliberately avoided examining the problem, following an exceptional intervention by someone in authority at the Neurology Dept. arbitrarily to prevent a dedicated scan of the left scapula, even though that part of the assessment had already been requested by the first neurologist I saw there, and scheduled by the MRI Dept. in its appointment letter to me.
-The evidence strongly suggested wilful negligence by clinicians at RLH, and indeed could be interpreted as an intentional cover-up by the hospital of evidence proving the existence of attempts on my life.
-The evidence, including correspondence direct from RLH to my GP, gave ample reason for my GP to suspect that the problem had not been thoroughly examined by RLH, and to seek whatever further investigation might be available under the NHS.
+The evidence strongly suggested wilful negligence by clinicians at RLH, and indeed could be interpreted as their intention to prevent the discovery of medical evidence that might serve to prove the existence of attempts on my life.
+The evidence of negligence, including correspondence direct from RLH to my GP, gave ample reason for my GP to suspect that the problem had not been thoroughly examined by RLH, and to seek whatever further investigation might be available under the NHS.
 Such a response however would involve at least an implicit challenge from my GP to the latest decision by the lead clinician at RLH Neurology Dept., which was not to sanction a scan of the left shoulder (even though he could not himself provide a reason why that part of the scan had been latterly excluded).
-That alone would be a lot to expect from my GP; the added suggestion of a possible cover-up at RLH implied that any challenge from my GP would risk a possible disclosure of that cover-up.
-Hence, my expectations of any positive action being taken by my GP on my behalf over the issue became greatly diminished.
+That alone would be a lot to expect from my GP; the further suggestion of a possible motive for RLH’s negligence being in concealing evidence of attempts on my life meant that my expectations of any positive action being taken by my GP on my behalf over the issue became greatly diminished.

 In these discussions with my GP, it was not possible to explain the suspected cause of the exceptional injury to my back in any way other than as one of a series of attempts on my life.
 This element in itself acted to solidify my GP's position in terms of responding not to a physical health problem, but of reacting to a perceived mental health one – an interpretation that she has since relied upon exclusively.
 It has indeed been the stock response from all local medical establishments in recent years to treat my reports of attempts on my life as the effects of a 'delusional psychosis'; and in referring those reports exclusively for the attention of mental health services, to have successfully deferred any serious medical or legal attention to the actual physical evidence proving the fact of a series of attempts on my life.